AadityaTiwary1/InsurEdge/README.md

 **What it will solve:** The current premium system assigns riders to one of three bands (Low / Standard / High) based on their Trust Score.
 This works as an MVP but is coarse.
 Two riders can have the same Trust Score but wildly different risk environments — a High Trust rider working 70 hours a week in a flood-prone zone should not pay the same premium as a High Trust rider working 30 hours in a stable zone.
 The Dynamic Premium Model replaces the band system with a continuous regression output — a precise weekly rupee figure calculated from the full combination of risk, trust, exposure, and zone characteristics.

 **Why this upgrade matters:** Dynamic pricing is what makes InsurEdge financially sustainable at scale.
 If high-risk zones are underpriced, the claim pool runs dry during heavy monsoon months.
 If low-risk zones are overpriced, riders churn off the platform.
-Getting pricing right at the individual level — not just at a coarse category level — is what allows InsurEdge to operate profitably while remaining affordable for every rider.
+Getting pricing right at the individual level and not just at a coarse category level that is what allows InsurEdge to operate profitably while remaining affordable for every rider.

 **Planned Input Features:**